 Dwayne Mitchell actually, who is now a friend and like family.
-I was doing modeling at the time and answered an audition call for a modeling gig.
+I was doing modelling at the time and answered an audition call for a modelling gig.
 Turns out one of the actors for the same production got sick, and I got a chance to audition for the role.
 The Director said I had natural ability, and the rest is pretty much history.

 How long have you been acting?

 What character do you play in The Ultimate Sacrifice (TUS)?

 I play Pastor Franklin, who’s a street evangelist out in the community, him and his wife.
 I coach Elijah’s who is an ex-gang leader and help to guide him to nurture his gift of helping others.
 God works through me to work through him.
 In the play, I am like a father figure to him.

 But aren’t you guys close in age in real life?